 14) Stop buying paper towels and toilet paper.
 Maybe the paper towels aren’t so severe (you can use inexpensive clothes for spills or Norwex products for cleaning), but reusable wipes for toilet paper could save you some money.
 Toilet paper is not cheap!

 Could you get buy with public wifi and an unlimited data plan?
 What if you shared with your neighbor and gave them a meal each month?
 Is sharing the internet legal?

 16) Make your cleaning products.
-One more money saving hacks: make cleaning products to clean anything.
+One more money-saving hack: make cleaning products to clean anything.
 Make laundry detergent, window cleaner, leather cleaner, and even stainless steel cleaner.
 Just google it!

 Financial Tricks Around The House

 18) Avoid “Dy Clean Only” clothes.
 Most of the time, you can find nice machine-washable clothes.
 There is no need to spend money on dry cleaning unless you need to.

 19) Negotiate bills.
 Every year, I know people who call their cable/internet company and ask what type of promotions they run.

 20) Multipurpose items.
 Vinegar.
 It can be used to clean your windows, as a floor cleaner in a refillable mop, in place of fabric softener, to clean your coffee maker, AND will make a delicious salad dressing.

 21) Unplug items.
 Unplug the items that you are not using.
 They will suck up phantom power like little vampires.
 You can also buy an energy saver power strip and turn it off when they are not in use.

 23) Switch light bulbs.
 As your lightbulbs burn out, replace them with LED bulbs.
 They will last longer and have you so much over their lifetime.

 24) Invest in perennials.
 Instead of spending hundreds of dollars annually on annuals, invest in flowers that will bloom every summer.

-25) Adjust thermostat.
+25) Adjust the thermostat.
 Raise it a few degrees in the Summer and lower a few degrees in the Winter.
 You can always wear a sweater or a sundress to regulate body temperature.
 This is one of those money-saving hacks couples argue about all the time.
 One’s hot, one’s cold.